mattfaltyn/Ethernaut-Solutions/solutions/levels 20-29/level-23.md

-# Level 22 - Dex
+# Level 23 - Dex2

 ### Objective

 The objective of this level is as follows:

-1. The goal of this level is for you to hack the basic DEX contract below and steal the funds by price manipulation.
+1. This level will ask you to break DexTwo, a subtlely modified Dex contract from the previous level, in a different way.
-2. You will start with 10 tokens of token1 and 10 of token2.
-The DEX contract starts with 100 of each token.
+2. You need to drain all balances of token1 and token2 from the DexTwo contract to succeed in this level.
-3. You will be successful in this level if you manage to drain all of at least 1 of the 2 tokens from the contract, and allow the contract to report a "bad" price of the assets.
+3. You will still start with 10 tokens of token1 and 10 of token2.
+The DEX contract still starts with 100 of each token.

 ### Contract